 Established in 2008, the Zucker School of Medicine was founded by two equal partners: Hofstra University and Northwell Health.
-The Zucker School of Medicine is built upon the strong clinical and graduate medical education programs of Northwell, as well as the robust research and academic programs of both Hofstra University and Northwell's Feinstein Institute for Medical Research, including a partnership with Cold Spring Harbor Laboratory.
-The Zucker School of Medicine currently ranks among top medical schools nationwide for research (U.S. News & World Report, Best Graduate Schools, 2019).
+The Zucker School of Medicine is built upon the strong clinical and graduate medical education programs of Northwell, as well as the robust research and academic programs of both Hofstra University and Northwell's Feinstein Institutes for Medical Research, including a partnership with Cold Spring Harbor Laboratory.

-Our vision for the Zucker School of Medicine was to create an innovative student-centered curriculum that leverages the vast clinical resources of Northwell Health and integrates academic course content with hands-on clinical experiences.
-It is a new approach to learning that combines the biomedical, biopsychosocial, and clinical medicine needed to prepare tomorrow's health care professionals - starting on the first day of medical training.
+Our vision for the Zucker School of Medicine was to create an innovative, student-centered curriculum that leverages the vast clinical resources of Northwell Health and integrates academic course content with hands-on clinical experiences.
+This unique approach to learning combines the biomedical, biopsychosocial, and clinical medicine needed to prepare tomorrow's health care professionals - starting on the first day of medical training.